Sika5991/Spanish-Railway-Insights/README.md

 2. To perform statistical tests to uncover significant differences between groups.
 3. To visualize the data to gain insights and make informed conclusions.

+## Source

+The dataset can be found on kaggle using the following link: https://www.kaggle.com/datasets/thegurusteam/spanish-high-speed-rail-system-ticket-pricing/data

 ## Installation

 To run this project, you need to have the following Python libraries installed: